Don’t throw away your corn cobs after canning! Use them to make this zero waste corn cob jelly low sugar canning recipe.

-Put your juice and citric acid in a large stock pot on medium/high heat.**
+- Put the corn cob juice, calcium water, and citric acid in a large stock pot on medium/high heat.**

-Return the mixture to a boil while stirring and boil for one minute.
+- Return the mixture to a boil while stirring.
 Remove from heat.

-Ladle into hot jars, leaving a 1/2" headroom and process for 20 minutes in a water bath canner.
+- Ladle into hot jars, leaving a 1/2" headroom and process for 10 minutes (or according to your elevation and canner instructions) in a water bath canner.
 Remove from the water bath and place on a heat resistant surface.

 **If you want to substitute the citric acid with lemon juice, scroll down to the post for a link from Pamona's to tell you how.

 ***You MUST read the instructions for preparing your pectin on the Pomona's insert.
-This is the part that makes Pomona's different but its not hard.
-You simply need to follow the instructions to liquefy the pectin properly.
+This is the part that makes Pomona's different but it’s not hard.
+You simply need to follow the instructions to disperse the pectin properly.